MarkoSokser/Inform7-Jigsaw-game/story.md

 The walls are lined with cabinets, some open, revealing medical supplies in various states of decay.

 To the east, you can see a heavy metal door with a complex locking mechanism.".

+Rule for listing nondescript items when the location is the Medical Chamber:
+	if the other prisoner is marked for listing: now the other prisoner is not marked for listing.

+After looking in the Medical Chamber:
+	if the other prisoner is in the Medical Chamber: say "[paragraph break][description of the other prisoner]";
+	if Puzzle-activated is true:
+		say "[paragraph break]Four colored pressure plates (RED, BLUE, GREEN, and YELLOW) glow ominously on the floor near the exit door.";
+	if the bloody note is in the Medical Chamber: say "[paragraph break]You can see a bloody note on the floor.".